arnaldochebl/arnaldochebl/README.md

 🎓 I hold a degree in Engineering and I'm currently finishing my postgraduate studies in Data Science.

 🌟 Fluent in both Portuguese and English.

-🔬 I enjoy working with various technologies and tools including R, Python, PySpark, Hadoop, Git, GitHub, cloud computing, SAS, SQL, Docker, VSCode, and Tableau.
+Basic proficiency in Spanish.

 🔗 Connect with me on [LinkedIn](https://www.linkedin.com/in/arnaldochebl/) to explore more about my professional journey!